Back

 5. When studying a single piece or a smaller whole, work in exactly the same way as you would with a larger whole.
 Now you don’t have to spend so much time.
 In addition to reading the headings, read the first sentence of each paragraph.

-Find out more about the different study techniques in our course Most effective learning techniques.
+Find out more about the different study techniques in our several lessons on the subject.

 Thanks for reading and have fun learning!